• Skip to primary navigation

 Steamed Buns in Stew

-It does not have to be a pie, here are steamed buns backed on top of a canned jar of apples.
-Quite often I simplify this process with homemade buns, topped with canned fruit and or juice, and warm it up quickly in a microwave.
-Tastes almost as good and is done in a minute.
-If you follow us on Instagram you might have seen me sharing pictures.
+It does not have to be a pie; here are steamed buns baked on top of a canned jar of apples.
+Quite often, I simplify this process by using homemade buns, topped with canned fruit and/or juice, and warming them up quickly in the microwave.
+Tastes almost as good and takes a minute.
+If you follow us on Instagram, you might have seen me sharing pictures.

 And since sharing yummy recipes is so fun, here is one more for you.
 If you are not canning dry beans yet, learn here how.